 Even though the Brother SE625 can sew, quilt, and embroider, it does not also function as a traditional serger.

 If using the built-in overcasting stitch and overcasting presser foot, the machine does create a seam and finish fabric edges simultaneously.
 You will have to do any trimming yourself, though.

 If you want this sewing machine to sew as quickly, accurately, or produce as professional of seams as a serger, don’t expect the Brother SE625 to do that.
 Invest in a quality serger instead of purchasing the side cutter foot.

 Can the Brother SE625 sew denim?
 What about hats?

 Is the Brother SE625 sewing machine good for a beginner?

 With troubleshooting error codes and compatible presser foot suggestions, the Brother SE625 helps beginners who want to venture into sewing, quilting, and embroidery.

 My SE625 Review of Pros

 - A great value combination sewing and embroidery machine

-- Import designs through a USB stick or straight from your computer to this computerized embroidery machine
+- Import designs through a USB stick or straight from your computer to this beginner embroidery machine

 - Edit and preview right on the touchscreen.

 - The automatic thread cutter and advanced needle threader are nice perks.